 power plant ashes in cement/concrete[5]

-In China, more than 2 billion tonnes of concrete waste is generated annually due to demolitions, and the direct landfill of waste concrete occupies a considerable area of land and also poses potential environmental hazards [6].
+In China, more than 2 billion tones of concrete waste is generated annually due to demolitions, and the direct landfill of waste concrete occupies a considerable area of land and also poses potential environmental hazards [6].
 In May 2020, the Ministry of Housing and Urban-Rural Development issued the "Guiding Opinions on Promoting the Reduction of Construction Waste" and the "Guidance Manual for the Reduction of Construction Waste at the Construction Site (Trial)" as important documents to guide the source reduction of construction waste at present and in the future, and vigorously promote the recycling of construction waste to "turn waste into treasure".
 At the end of 2018, eight departments, including the Shanghai Municipal Housing and Urban-Rural Development Management Commission, jointly issued the "Shanghai Construction Waste Concrete Recycling Management Measures" (hereinafter referred to as the "Measures"), which came into force on January 1, 2019, and established China's first mandatory use system for recycled bone (powder).
 However, recycled aggregate concrete still requires the use of a large amount of cement as a cementitious material.
 On 22 September 2020, President Xi Jinping announced that China would strive to peak carbon dioxide emissions before 2030 and strive for 2060 achieve carbon neutrality [7, 8].
 The carbon dioxide content produced by the production of cement accounts for about 5%~7% of the total greenhouse gases every year[9], so the emission reduction of carbon dioxide in the cement industry has become the focus.
 In order to meet the huge demand for cement in the construction industry, it is necessary to optimize the cement production process to reduce carbon emissions and energy consumption, and on the other hand, it is necessary to strengthen the research of cement alternative materials such as supplementary cementitious materials (SCMs) or alkali activated materials.
 In fact, the ash of biomass power plants with straw as the main fuel is theoretically rich in amorphous SiO2, and through biomineralization, thin amorphous SiO2 such as opal SiO2·nH2O in the soil is enriched in biological structures such as straw and chaff [10], and biomass power plant ash has the potential to be developed as a new type of cement-concrete high-activity auxiliary cementitious material.
 As shown in Fig.1, the biomass power plant directly burns a huge amount of agricultural and forestry wastes such as straw and chaff to generate electricity, realizing the resource utilization of controllable environmental pollution risks.

 At present, the basic and application research of biomass power plant ash as a new type of cement concrete auxiliary cementitious material is still in its infancy in general, and the research mostly focuses on the influence of biomass ash on the performance of mortar or ordinary concrete, and the relevant research on the mixing of biomass power plant ash into the recycled aggregate concrete system is less, and the existing conclusions are difficult to apply to the recycled aggregate concrete of biomass power plant ash.
 As a kind of porous calcined biomass solid waste, biomass power plant ash and recycled aggregate are both absorbent, and the coupling effect of the two in terms of working performance, mechanical properties, and microstructure is not clear, and related research needs to be carried out urgently.